 Jerry Lordan recorded All My Own Work in 1961 for the Parlophone label, with orchestral accompaniment by Matt Monro’s frequent collaborator, Johnnie Spence.
 By the time of the album’s recording, he was already a proven hitmaker.
 One of his very first songs, “A House, A Car and a Wedding Ring,” didn’t chart in a Decca U.K. version recorded by Mike Preston, but across the pond, rockabilly hero Dale Hawkins did well with it.
 Soon, Anthony Newley took “I’ve Waited So Long” to No. 3 in the U.K., and Lordan was working with future superstar film composer John Barry on “Starfire,” which appeared on Barry’s Stringbeat album.
 Lordan was signed as an artist to Parlophone in 1959, working not only with Spence but with Ron Goodwin and George Martin.
 A little song called “Apache,” however, would eclipse Lordan’s solo output.

 While touring with Cliff Richard and the Shadows, Lordan played the Shadows his guitar instrumental “Apache,” previously recorded (but not released) by Bert Weedon.
 The Shadows recorded and quickly released their version, which shot to No. 1 on the British charts.
 It remained there for five weeks, selling over a million records and displacing Cliff Richard’s own “Please, Don’t Tease” from the top slot.
 “Apache” received a hit cover version in the U.S. from Jorgen Ingmann (No. 2!) and Weedon even scored a minor hit with his version.
 Lordan chose to concentrate on songwriting rather than performing, and the Shadows’ later, Lordan-penned “Wonderful Land” even eclipsed “Apache,” remaining at No. 1 in the U.K. for eight weeks.
 It remains the biggest-selling rock instrumental of all time in Great Britain.
 He went on to write for The Shadows (1965’s vocal hit “Mary Anne”), Cliff (“A Girl Like You”), other Shadows alumni Jet Harris and Tony Meehan (“Diamonds”) and Hank B. Marvin, as well as for Shane Fenton and Louise Cordet.
-He collaborated with the hitmaking team of Roger Cook and Roger Greenaway, and even recorded an album arranged and supervised by George Martin, 1970’s The Old Man and the Sea.
-The album was not a hit, and much of the 1970s was a dark period.
+He collaborated with the hitmaking team of Roger Cook and Roger Greenaway, and even recorded a single arranged and supervised by George Martin, 1970’s The Old Man and the Sea.
+It was not a hit, and much of the 1970s was a dark period.
 Lordan returned to songwriting the following decade, and lived long enough to hear The Shadows still performing his songs nightly when the group returned to regular touring.
 Lordan died in 1995.

-The expanded All My Own Work includes the twelve tracks from the original 1961 LP, plus all twelve sides of Lordan’s six Parlophone singles recorded between 1959 and 1962; none of them charted.
+The expanded All My Own Work includes the twelve tracks from the original 1961 LP, plus all twelve sides of Lordan’s six Parlophone singles recorded between 1959 and 1962; none of them were significant chart entries.
 Arranged by Johnnie Spence, All My Own Work includes Lordan’s recording of “Apache,” plus other hits like “A House, A Car and a Wedding Ring” and “I’ve Waited So Long,” for a retrospective “And then I wrote..” feel.
 The CD is rounded out by two previously unissued demo recordings.
 Simon Murphy has remastered at Another Planet Music, and Rob Bradford provides a detailed, lengthy essay.
 Claudine Lordan, Jerry’s widow, provides a warm afterword.

 A fine reminder of a songwriter who injected some vital energy into the pre-Beatles U.K. rock and roll scene, Jerry Lordan’s All My Own Work is available now from RPM Records and can be ordered below.